 In the past, securities class action litigation has often been initiated against companies following periods of volatility in their stock price.
 This type of litigation could result in substantial costs and divert our management's attention and resources, and could also require us to make substantial payments to satisfy judgments or to settle litigation.

-Future sales of the Company's common stock may cause the market price of its securities to drop significantly, even if its business is doing well.
+Future sales of our common stock may cause the market price of our securities to drop significantly, even if our business is doing well.

 Pursuant to the Stockholders Agreement: